ahmdkhalil/NLP-Classification-with-Twitter/README.md

 5. Allah

-Just like previously mentioned the word God is highly repeatd in both accounts.
+Just like previously mentioned the word God is highly repeated in both accounts.
 Being the subject matter of their tweets mostly revolve around self-love and mental well being you can see that the word 'love', 'remember', 'let' as in let go of the negativity, 'keep' as in keep hold of the good things in life would predict the best for each account.

 #### Suggestions to improve: